LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 - show a map with a logo on it of fictional business, how it would be used for that
 - show how with something like "1agg~E~agg" can be used to make the "there exists" symbol very fast and easily, lead from there to a quick hebrew word and arabic word, making glyphs that move the other way (https://en.wikipedia.org/wiki/Š-L-M)

+### audio for video

+- the purpose of science is to create links between the human mind and the physical world
+- We already have infinite knowledge relative to human cognition.
+Therefore the greatest frontier in science is the *organization* of knowledge
+- GEEEEOOOOOMMMMMMEEEEETRRRRROOOONNNNNNNN!!!!!!!!
+- We will smash the technocratic priesthood!!
+- We will go back and reboot the math of the French Revolution.
+Some bad ideology was frozen like a bug in amber, we need freedom metrology ANATOMICAL CUBITS!
+FATHOMS! flags and markers!
+- what is the problem with our society?
+Above all it is the primacy of number over shape.
+The supposed alternatives to capitalism. we need a language that expresses stories and shapes, not NUMBER vs. SHAP, beliefs
+- shape is built into mind, we all know fractions of the circle, roots of unity
+- I have created a new language to be used to write languages, based on the ideas about shapes innate in the human mind, and designed to make it easier for humans to interact with machines and to communicate with each other about shapes, places and physical things
+- This system has a physical layer, conceptual layers, addresses, and all of it is for non technical people,
+- NO ENGLISH!
+NO C!
+NO NUMBERS!
+- VIDEOS!
+HTML DOCS!
+TABLETS!
+PROCESSING CODE!
+TREASURE MAPS!

 ### Other videos: